 So next time you see a celeriac while out grocery shopping make sure to pick one up and try it out for yourself!

-To serve, sprinkle some more Hungarian Paprika on top and enjoy!
+- To serve, sprinkle some more Hungarian Paprika on top.

 Want to know more about how gelatin can improve your health and how to add it to your food?
 Check out ‘The Gelatin Secret’ below from Hollywood Homestead.

 *PAID ENDORSEMENT DISCLOSURE: In order for me to support this blog and its activities I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 All of the products I recommend are ones that I either own/have used myself or that I believe to be valuable.
 If your purchase a product via an affiliate link on this blog your cost will stay the same but Cinnamon Eats will receive a small commission, which will be used for the maintenance of this site.
 Thank you for your support!